gzaharia/WebTechnologiesLabs/Laboratory_N1/README.md

 # Report
 In this laboratory work I got skills to operate with Bootstrap and how to use wampserver,totalcomander for loading a web page.I got familiarized with Bootstrap Grid System , it helps the page to be more responsive on different devices.
-I chose to perform a website for buying , selling mobile applications of different kind.
+I chose to perform a website for buying , selling mobile applications of different category.
+So, I tried to follow some points then I started the project: